Skip to main content

 • Delta-8-THCV

 CBN is another substance that is often made as an artificially-derived cannabinoid.
-While it can occur naturally, manufacturers indicate that purified CBN being added to hemp products is more commonly created synthetically from CBD.
+While it can occur naturally, some manufacturers use CBN that has been created synthetically from CBD instead of naturally occurring CBN.

-When in doubt, you can contact the manufacturer to find out whether their products are made with artificially derived cannabinoids.
+You can contact the manufacturer to find out how they source their cannabinoids to determine if they are artificially derived.

-The Oregon Environmental Laboratory Accreditation Program maintains a list of accredited cannabis testing laboratories.
+OLCC has a searchable list of marijuana licenses that can be filtered to show laboratories specifically.
+The Oregon Environmental Laboratory Accreditation Program also maintains a list of accredited cannabis testing laboratories.

 The federal Alcohol and Tobacco Tax and Trade Bureau (TTB) considers CBD to be an ingredient not traditionally found in alcoholic beverages.
 As such, you must first obtain formula approval from the TTB prior to making an alcoholic beverage that contains CBD.